 Get new chairs or beanbags

 If you’re noticing a lot of fidgeting (more than standing up every so often will fix) consider getting new beanbags or chairs that are more comfortable.
 It may be that yours are worn out and your employees are struggling to focus, while struggling to find a comfortable position.

 Keep those stomachs quiet by providing some snacks, particularly for longer meetings.
 Hunger is a big distraction during a meeting so if you’re planning to take up a lot of time, make sure you have thought of this.
 Try to provide energy-boosting foods – such as bananas – alongside meeting favourites like pastries, doughnuts and biscuits.

 Reward employees with lunch at the end of the meeting (or later in the day if the meeting was first thing in the morning) so that they know that their needs will be met.

 Do a quiz at the end with prizes

 Get employees to pay more attention to the meetings by letting them know that there will be a quiz about the meeting at the end with prizes for whoever (or which team) gets the most correct answers.
 Don’t forget to also summarise the meeting and send around those important notes so that everyone is on the same page!

-If you need a new setting for your meeting, check out our meeting rooms for hire in Swindon, our facilities and friendly staff will work hard to ensure that your meeting is productive as possible.
+If you need a new setting for your meeting, check out our meeting rooms Swindon, our facilities and friendly staff will work hard to ensure that your meeting is productive as possible.
 We hope that when you implement some of these out-of-the-box meeting ideas that they work for you and you find that staff engagement is increased.